-Grob: Licensed and solo sailplane pilot members are eligible to fly the Grob after the member has met the requirements for piloting the 1-26, has reviewed the Pilot Operating Handbook, had a briefing on the performance and limitations by an FLSC CFI, has demonstrated flight proficiency in a dual flight in the Blanik, has been observed by an FLS CFI to have performed solo spins in the 1-26 or Blanik within 30 days prior to the initial flight, and has had his or her log book endorsed by an FLSC CFI.
-The member must make a supervised flight under the observation of the endorsing CFI.
+Grob/Pegasus: Licensed sailplane pilot members are eligible to fly the Grob/Pegasus after the member has met the requirements for piloting the 1-26, has reviewed the Pilot Operating Handbook, had a briefing on the performance and limitations by an FLSC CFI, has demonstrated flight proficiency in a dual flight in the Blanik, or ASK 21, has been observed by an FLSC CFI to have performed spins in the 1-26 or Blanik within 30 days prior to the initial flight.
+A minimum of 5 flights in the ASK 21 with emphasis on towing using the center of gravity hook, and 3 flights in the ASK 21 in the preceding 90 days (for currency).
+The member must make a supervised flight under the observation of the endorsing CFI, and has had his or her logbook endorsed by an FLSC CFI.